ericvpineda/rke-construction/notes.md

     - IMPORTANT:
         - make sure mimetype is correct
         - ex: "data:image/" + ext
+- moving from another link to admin link does not load css correctly on admin page
+    - attempts:
+        - removed flowbite styling package
+        - removing bootstrap styles (but unable to since carousel relies on bootstrap)
+    - solution:
+        - convert buttons into anchor tags

 Questions:
 - how to best error handle in middleware